FAQ

 It's very easy to test for interference if you suspect it is the problem (as long as it is one of your own devices causing the interference!) - just turn the device you think could be causing the problem off and test the WiFi signal.
 If it is suddenly dramatically improved, you have probably found the problem.

-If it is difficult to position the router itself in a location which maximises coverage, try adding an external antenna.
-The standard antennas on the Zenbu router simply unscrew and can be replaced.
+If it is difficult to position the router itself in a location which maximises coverage, you could try adding an external antenna.
+The standard antennas on the Zenbu router unscrew and can be replaced.
 Often running a cable from the Zenbu router to an outdoor antenna will be all you need to do to get the coverage you want.
+It is generally also possible to add a high gain antenna to a secondary access point (see above) to further increase their coverage.

 [ Some antenna options ]